ldijkman/randomnerd_esp32_wifi_manager/README.md

 ## OnLine InBrowser Manage Contents of LittleFS on ESP8266, FileManager

-Would be nice to change the smell feel and look of Electra with different Skins
+Would it be nice to change the feel, look, sound, taste, smell of Electra with different Skins

 upload another html/css and make Electra look different?! or modify, hack or edit it online, inbrowser, yourself